 “Political Public Media”

 “The Value of Information for Strategic Voting: Experimental Evidence from the 2020 Democratic Primary” (with Mayya Komisarchik)

-“Consistency of Turnout and Party Choice Over Time: The Long-Term Effect of Attachment Style on Voting”
+“Consistency of Turnout and Voting: The Long-Term Effect of Attachment Styles”